w0rd-driven/career-open-source/README.md

         * [x] All cross links are functional
     * [ ] Opportunities
         * [ ] Correspondence
+            * [x] These were started but never completed.
+We can do that in the refinement phase
         * [ ] Template and generator shell script
         * [ ] Examples
     * [x] Stories